 Don’t let the homemaking schedule control you

 Five years, more kids, and different houses later.
-I read a book that finally convinced me a homemaking routine would be worth it.
-I liked the vintagey aspects of it and it just appealed to my controlling nature.
-I had a newborn in the house and it was not the right time to attempt something so strict.
+I read a book that convinced me a homemaking routine would be worth it.
+I liked the vintage aspects of it, and it just appealed to my controlling nature.
+I had a newborn in the house, and it was not the right time to attempt something so strict.

-But I decided to embark on a deep clean and organization of the house.
+But I decided to embark on a deep cleaning and organized house.
 So I downloaded some weekly printables and set myself on the schedule.

 Laundry day was Monday, so I would wait until Monday to do ALL the laundry and turn it into a big production.

-Cleaning day was Friday so I would vacuum and dust the whole house.
+Cleaning day was Friday, so I would vacuum and dust the whole house.
 I would add on a deep cleaning project like windows.
-If all the laundry didn’t get done on Monday, I would get panicky.
+I would get panicky if all the laundry didn’t get done on Monday.
 I developed a weird habit of grinding my teeth because I was so worked up over the whole thing.
 It was very silly.
 My homemaking schedule was seriously stressing me out.

 It was just recently that I was contemplating abandoning the whole thing.
 I still liked many aspects of it, though.
 My house was clean and company ready.
 But it was ruling me, not helping me.
-I started making tweaks: deep cleaning the kitchen a bit every day instead of once a week.
+I started tweaking deep cleaning the kitchen a bit every day instead of once a week.
 I did laundry all throughout the week.
-I used laundry day as a day to do as many loads as I could and clean the laundry room.
-Instead of deep cleaning and weekly cleaning on cleaning day, I kept the house clean all week, did a deep cleaning chore 3-5 times a week, and on cleaning day went over the whole house with a vacuum and damp cloth.
+I used laundry day to do as many loads as possible and clean the laundry room.
+Instead of deep cleaning and weekly cleaning on cleaning day, I kept the house clean all week, did a deep cleaning chore 3-5 times a week, and went over the whole house with a vacuum and damp cloth on cleaning day.
 I found I just prefer to do things bit by bit.
 But that doesn’t mean that I don’t still follow the schedule….
 I just use it to get ahead, instead of catching up.

-If you are saving up all your work for a cleaning day or a laundry day, you are making your life harder.
+If you save up all your work for a cleaning or laundry day, you are making your life harder.
 Instead of letting work pile up, tackle it as soon as possible and things will seem easier.

 Keep the house picked up, do a load of laundry when you wake up, run the dishwasher every night and sweep the floor before bed every day.
 These things take less than five minutes but maintaining your house this way means that it is always presentable and will not be stressing you out.